wp-plugins/sola-testimonials/readme.txt

 Not applicable.

 == Changelog ==

+= 1.6 2015-02-20 - Low Priority =
+* Bug Fix: Read More Link now shows at the end of a testimonial excerpt
+* New Feature: You can now add star ratings to your testimonials (Pro)
+* New Feature: You can now choose if you want guests to submit a testimonial (Pro)

 = 1.5 - 2015-02-03 - Low Priority =
 * New Feature: You can choose to render HTML in a testimonial